jonbrownorg/jobrown.io/_posts/2025-01-22-byo-with-me-in-2025-for-mac-ios-andriod-and-windows.md

 }
 {% endhighlight %}

 - Replace `https://JAMF_PRO_URL.com/servicediscoveryenrollment/v1/userenroll` with your actual MDM server enrollment URL.
+Again I am using JAMF Pro here so I am following the instructions laid out in this well documented article [by JAMF](https://learn.jamf.com/en-US/bundle/technical-articles/page/Prepare_for_Account-Driven_Enrollment_with_Managed_Apple_IDs_and_Service_Discovery.html).

-#### 2. Host the File on the Web Server
+#### Host the File on the Web Server

 1. Place the `com.apple.remotemanagement.json` file in the `/.well-known/` directory of your web server.
 The full path should be: https://your-domain.com/.well-known/com.apple.remotemanagement

 2. Ensure the web server is publicly accessible and uses HTTPS.

 3. Verify the file is accessible by navigating to the URL in a browser.

-For example:
+I am providing a video that was helpful for me as I was navigating this process.
+Your process will vary based on the kind of hosting your company chooses to host its website.
+You also need to take into consideration caching which may slow down the propogation process.
+Remember the User enrolls on their device and the base domain from their work email is used as the website that will be used to look for this json file.
+So if the user enrolls and the file is not present then the enrollment will fail.
+If you have uploaded the file and its been a few days and you are still having issues you may need to purge the website cache for the file to be exposed.
+For me we used Cloudflare so that was the engine that was used for caching and once cleared the process connected and users were able to login.

 {% include videos/video.html id="9GkDnxviIR8" header="/images/covers/2025/byo_with_me.png" %}

-#### 3. Configure Managed Apple IDs

-1. Log in to Apple School Manager or Apple Business Manager.
-2. Create Managed Apple IDs for your users.
-The easiest way to do this and the way that I did this is to enable directory sync with federation.
-This approach allows you to let users login to Apple with their IDP configuration.
-This [page](https://support.apple.com/guide/apple-business-manager/federated-authentication-identity-provider-axmfcab66783/web) provides he steps you need to federate and sync your directory with Apple Business Manager.

-{% include videos/video.html id="3HdLFjFcjqM" header="/images/covers/2025/byo_with_me.png" %}

-* NOTE when you federate you will run into issues where some users, who have setup Apple Accounts with their work email address will be asked to convert those non sanctioned accounts to allow Apple to reissue their work email address to their Apple Business Manager work sanctioned account.

-{% include videos/video.html id="mYZyjxSjNmY" header="/images/covers/2025/byo_with_me.png" %}

-{:start="3"}
-3. Communicate the Managed Apple IDs and their associated credentials to users.

-Now that everyone has a managed Apple ID that allows them to login with their work email credentials user enrollment for iOS BYOD will be much more seamless.
+This process also heavily leverages federated Apple ID's.
+If your users are not using Federated Apple IDs then their experience will be to login once to the company domain (assuming thats connected to your MDM as an identity provider), then they are prompted to sign into Apple which will redirect them to their identity provider.
+For me thats Azure and they login again.
+If you are not using federation then they will need to know their manual username and password in Apple Business Manager to complete enrollment.
+I highly recommend setting up federation as this will streamline the entire BYOD user enrollment process.

+---

-#### 4. Set Up MDM for User Enrollment
+#### 4. Steps for MDM Configuration

 ## Account-driven User Enrollment

 For personally owned mobile devices is enabled via Jamf Pro's user-initiated enrollment settings.
 Source: [Enabling User Enrollment in JAMF](https://learn.jamf.com/en-US/bundle/jamf-pro-documentation-current/page/Enabling_User_Enrollment_for_Mobile_Devices.html)

 <style>